gregnordin/notes_to_self/Blender/notes-Blender.md

     - Wireframe outline for each layer that fades in with the layer?
     - Or, have all layer outlines statically present throughout video such that they get successively filled in during the animation?
 - Rotate camera after 3D print completes to see how the object looks
 - **IDEA: to create a layer, instead of using transparency fade-in, have it grow in the z direction, which is easy to animate**.
-You could also have the whole stack of layers move up between each grow operation.
+You could also have the whole stack of layers move up between each grow operation (group already-visible layers into a collection and apply translation to collection as a whole?).
 And look at it from below.
+Or have the stack drop down to make a new layer and look at it from above, noting in presentation that the process actually happens upside down.